cosmicCacophony/artibound/docs/design/COMBO_SYSTEM.md

 ## Overview

-Combos in Artibound require assembling 2-5 cards (heroes, units, items, spells) to create powerful synergies.
+Combos in Artibound require assembling **3-5 cards** (heroes, units, items, spells) to create powerful synergies.
 Unlike MTG where you draw through a 60-card deck, Artibound's draft structure means you see more of your deck, so combos can require more pieces.

+**Design Philosophy:**
+- **3-5 pieces required**: Combos should require meaningful setup, not just 2-card combos
+- **Counterplay exists**: Opponent can disrupt by killing key pieces, making combos brittle
+- **Non-infinite preferred**: Instead of pure infinite loops, consider incremental value (e.g., add +1 attack per loop)
+- **Setup time**: Combos may require waiting a turn to deploy all pieces, creating vulnerability
+- **Rapid deploy mechanics**: Consider allowing bounce + redeploy in same turn for combo enablers

 ---